-Shelia Gibson, professor of philosophy, added a philosophical perspective to the material Howard was learning in criminology; this allowed her to think more critically and develop a deeper understanding of policy and practice in real-world application.
+Shelia Gibson, professor of philosophy, added a philosophical perspective to the material Howard was learning in criminology; this allowed her to think more critically and develop a deeper understanding of policy and practice in a real-world application.
 Professor Gibson encouraged Howard to network both inside and outside of the legal field.
 Howard said she is forever grateful to Gallo and Gibson, as well as other HNU faculty and staff, for their devotion to her success.

 The California Bar Foundation awarded Howard with the California Bar Foundation 1L Diversity Scholarship in a formal ceremony at UC Hastings College of Law on October 5, 2017.
 Only 37 scholars were awarded this scholarship statewide.